d-ries/linux-essentials/03_commandline/01_course.md

 When booting the virtual machine, all that will show is a black screen with some white text:
 ![server welcome](../images/03/cli.PNG)

 You will notice that there is no mouse pointer available.
 We will only use our keyboard as input device.
 This environment is called a _command line interface (CLI)_.
 There is no _graphic user interface (GUI)_ present in Ubuntu server.
 One of the reasons why they chose this is because having no GUI present will save system resources.
-A CLI will also prove to be a very efficient & trustworthy way of working & interacting with an operating system and its services.
+A CLI is also proven to be a very efficient & trustworthy way of working & interacting with an operating system and its services.

 CLIs will be alot more intersting towards automation, something that is harder when using a GUI.
 We can see this trend in Windows systems aswell.
 Where _Powershell_ is becomming more and more popular to interact with Windows servers & automation tasks.